Appolica/InteractiveInfoWindowAndroid/README.md

 # InteractiveInfoWindowAndroid

 InteractiveInfoWindowAndroid is (suprisingly :D) an Android library which gives you the opportunity to show interactive info windows on your google map.
-The UI of yout window is encapsulated in your own fragment with its own lifecycle.
+The UI of your window is encapsulated in your own fragment with its own lifecycle.
 You just pass it to the InfoWindowManager and display it above whichever marker you want.

 ## How to use?